hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 1. (Meta)data are retrievable by their identifier using a standardised communications protocol

-  Yes all requests must have `dataset`, which is the identifier.
+   All requests must have `dataset`, which is the identifier for HAPI metadata.

 2. The protocol is open, free, and universally implementable

-   _HAPI meets these requirements_
+   HAPI meets these requirements.

 3. The protocol allows for an authentication and authorisation procedure, where necessary

-   _Not applicable, not in spec._
+   The HAPI specification supports only open data and so a HAPI compliant server cannot have authorization and authentication.

 4. Metadata are accessible, even when the data are no longer available

-   _heliodata.net will do this.
-There is a project in which all HAPI metadata will be cached nightly.
-In this case, this requirement will be met.
-However, we need a way of communicating if metadata is from cache because server is down._
+   This is outside the scope of the HAPI project, which is focused on access and not archiving.
+However, we are working with other projects that address this.

 ### Interoperable